 Legendary Communities.
 In August 2014, we entered the Atlanta, Georgia and Greenville, South Carolina markets as well as increased our existing Charlotte, North Carolina presence through the acquisition of the homebuilding assets and operations of Legendary Communities.
 The purchase price was approximately \$130.7 million in cash.
-The results of Legendary Communities' operations have been included in our financial statements since August 1, 2014, the effective date of the acquisition.
+The results of operations of Legendary Communities have been included in our financial statements since August 1, 2014, the effective date of the acquisition.
 As a result of the transaction, we recorded approximately \$22.7 million of goodwill (all of which is tax deductible) which relates to expected synergies from establishing a market presence in Georgia and South Carolina, the experience and knowledge of the acquired workforce and the capital efficient operating structure of the business acquired.
 The remaining basis of the \$108.0 million is almost entirely comprised of the fair value of the acquired inventory with limited other assets and liabilities.

 Goodwill.
 Goodwill represents the excess of the purchase price of our acquisitions over the fair value of the net assets acquired.
-The acquisitions of Phillips Builders and Legendary Communities were recorded in accordance with ASC 805, Business Combinations ("ASC 805") and ASC 820, using the acquisition method of accounting.
-The purchase price for the acquisitions were allocated based on estimated fair value of the assets and liabilities at the date of the acquisition.
-The combined excess purchase price over the fair value of the net assets was recorded as goodwill, which is included in our consolidated balance sheet in Prepaids, other assets and goodwill.
+Our acquisitions are recorded in accordance with ASC 805, Business Combinations ("ASC 805") and ASC 820, using the acquisition method of accounting.
+The purchase price for acquisitions is allocated based on estimated fair value of the assets and liabilities at the date of the acquisition.
+The combined excess purchase price of our acquisitions over the fair value of the net assets is included in our consolidated balance sheet in Prepaids, other assets and goodwill.